nirbar/PanelSwWixExtension/README.md

   - *Payload* Support extracting files from Binary table temporarilty during MSI execution
   - *PromptFileDowngrades* Log each file that will be downgraded during the (re)install, and prompt the total downgrade count if larger than 0.
 - Deferred Actions:
+  - *RemoveFolderEx*: Remove a folder recursively.
+Differs from WixUtilExtension's RemoveFolderEx in proper handling of reparse points (symbolic links, mount volumes, etc.)
   - *ExecuteCommand*: Launch a deferred command
   - *RestartLocalResources*: Register processes with the Restart Manager if they reside in the specified folder
   - *XslTransform*: Apply a XSL transform on an installed XML file